A friend of mine just read “Nutshell” by Ian McEwan – highly popular and rated as a British author.

 We might feel cheated by unreal or unfleshed out characters in a novel – cheated by the voice of the boring, uninspiring, narrow everyday real creator, droning on and on, failing to transport us.
 We might say we are dissatisfied.

 But think of the analogy of a musical ensemble.
-To express a great or at least respectable work of music, to realise the work of a composer, the conductor expects the violins, tubas, drums and singers not to go off script, not to express their “realness” or individuality; to jolly well follow the baton; as do the audience.
+To express a great or at least respectable work of music, to realise the work of a composer, the conductor expects the violins, tubas, drums and singers not to drop off the musical score and social script, not to express their “realness” or individuality or consciousness; to jolly well follow the baton; as do the audience; in order to make the musical body surrounding what we understand so well – or don’t.

 Even when that piece of music is supposedly “breaking all the rules”.